-Dr. Kirk is currently the William F May Endowed Director of the Cary M Maguire Center for Ethics and Public Responsibility as well as an Altshuler Distinguished Teaching Professor in the Division of Corporate Communications & Public Affairs at Southern Methodist University.
+Rita Kirk (Ph.D., University of Missouri) is a business and management consultant assisting clients with ESG issues as well as communication and marketing strategy.
+Currently, she is the William F. May Endowed Director of the Maguire Center for Ethics & Public Responsibility as well as an Altshuler Distinguished Professor in Corporate Communication & Public Affairs at Southern Methodist University.

 "The primary function of research is to reduce uncertainty in decision making."